jmbanda/LIDDI/README.md

-# LIDDI - A Linked Datasets for Drug-Drug Interactions
+# LIDDI - A Linked Dataset for Drug-Drug Interactions
 More info soon!